Travis Childers: 2008

 A special election in Mississippi's 1st congressional district was triggered when 12-year Republican incumbent Roger Wicker was appointed by Mississippi Governor Haley Barbour to the United States Senate seat vacated by Trent Lott.

 Childers was endorsed by many prominent newspapers in the region: the Northeast Mississippi Daily Journal, the Commercial Dispatch, and the Commercial Appeal.

 Several candidates qualified for the election.
 In the initial April 22 special election, Childers won 49.4 percent of the vote, falling just 400 votes short of the majority (50 percent plus one) needed to avoid a runoff.
 On May 13, Childers faced Republican candidate Greg Davis (who had won 46.3 percent on April 22).
 Childers won the runoff.

 This election returned the district to the Democrats.
 The seat was held by Democrat Jamie Whitten of Charleston for 54 years, the longest tenure of any congressman until Michigan representative John Dingell passed the mark on February 11, 2009.
 Whitten retired in 1995 and was succeeded by Wicker.
 Childers' victory came as a major shock to the Republicans.
 The district has a decided conservative bent; Wicker had won his first race for the seat with 63 percent of the vote and had faced no serious opposition since then.
 The district has supported the official Democratic candidate for president only once since 1956; George W. Bush carried the district with 62 percent of the vote in 2004.

 2008 general

 Childers faced Greg Davis again in the general election on November 4, 2008.
 Childers defeated Davis 54% to 44%.

 2010

 Childers ran for re-election on November 2, 2010.
 He was challenged by Republican State Senator Alan Nunnelee (who held the state senate seat Wicker held before being elected to Congress), Constitutionalist Gail Giaramita, Libertarian Harold Taylor, Reformist Barbara Dale Washer, and Independent Wally Pang.
-Nunnelee defeated Childers, 55–41.
+Nunnelee defeated Childers, 55% to 41%.

-Proving just how Republican this district still was, no Democratic candidate in the district has won more than 40 percent of the vote since Childers left office.
+Proving just how Republican this district still was, Childers is the only Democratic candidate in the district to win as much as 40 percent of the vote since Whitten's retirement.